angular/angular/TOOLS_DART.md

 also desirable to have the cost of a user action be proportional to the amount of UI changes required.
 For example, popping up a menu with 5 items should be vastly faster than rendering a table of 500 rows and 10 columns.
 Therefore, change detection with no UI updates should be as fast as possible.
-Ideally the number printed by the profiler should be well below the length of a single animation frame (16ms).
-A good rule of thumb is to keep it under 3ms.

 #### Investigating slow change detection